murderteeth/rarity-masterwork/README.md

 - Start a masterwork project
 - Make craft checks until the item is finished
 - Complete the project

-The mechanic allows multiple summoners to participate in the crafting of the same item.
-For example, you can have one summoner pay for the project's raw materials, have many different summoners make craft checks, then choose a totally different summoner to complete the project and have the new item minted in their name.

 ### Walkthrough